 Today only the machine shop remains, which is actually made up of five separate structures built between 1892 and the 1919.
 But why have many of the vacant industrial buildings that once lined the riverbank have been demolished, while the Detroit Dry Dock has been spared a similar fate on several occasions?

 Preservationists regard it as one of the earliest and best examples of the open-space industrial construction design that favored self-supporting steel skeleton, a method that would become common in buildings around the world.
 The innovative steam engines produced there and it's important role in the Great Lakes maritime trade are often overlooked.
 Furthermore, revived interest in the riverfront has made the building more attractive to investors, who see the potential in its rich industrial heritage, prime location on the Detroit Riverfront, and close proximity to the Dequinder Cut Greenway.

 In 2006, plans were unveiled to invest $15M to convert the former Detroit Dry Dock building into condos and retail space.
 These plans failed to materialize however, after the economic troubles and the global recession hit the property market hard.

-More promising are recent plans put forward by the Michigan Department of Natural Resources to convert the building into a $34M adventure and discovery center, featuring rock climbing, a zip line, classrooms, and outdoor activities.
+More promising are recent plans put forward by the Michigan Department of Natural Resources to convert part of the complex into a $34M adventure and discovery center, featuring rock climbing, a zip line, classrooms, and outdoor activities.
 Several of the buildings, including the machine shop, would be demolished in the process, the remaining part of the complex would be completely renovated.